High-level radioactive waste management: Deep geologic disposal

-Because some radioactive species have half-lives longer than one million years, even very low container leakage and radionuclide migration rates must be taken into account.
-Moreover, it may require more than one half-life until some nuclear materials lose enough radioactivity to no longer be lethal to living organisms.
-A 1983 review of the Swedish radioactive waste disposal program by the National Academy of Sciences found that country’s estimate of several hundred thousand years—perhaps up to one million years—being necessary for waste isolation "fully justified."
+Given that certain radioactive isotopes have half-lives exceeding one million years, even minimal rates of container leakage and radionuclide migration must be taken into account.
+It is estimated that several half-lives may pass before some nuclear materials diminish in radioactivity to levels that are not harmful to living organisms.
+A 1983 review by the National Academy of Sciences endorsed the Swedish nuclear waste program’s estimate that isolation of waste might be necessary for up to one million years.

-The proposed land-based subductive waste disposal method would dispose of nuclear waste in a subduction zone accessed from land, and therefore is not prohibited by international agreement.
-This method has been described as a viable means of disposing of radioactive waste, and as a state-of-the-art nuclear waste disposal technology.
+The land-based subductive waste disposal method proposes disposing of nuclear waste in a subduction zone accessible from land.
+This method is not restricted by international treaties and is recognized as a feasible and advanced technology for nuclear waste disposal.

-In nature, sixteen repositories were discovered at the Oklo mine in Gabon where natural nuclear fission reactions took place 1.7 billion years ago.
-The fission products in these natural formations were found to have moved less than 10 ft (3 m) over this period, though the lack of movement may be due more to retention in the uraninite structure than to insolubility and sorption from moving ground water; uraninite crystals are better preserved here than those in spent fuel rods because of a less complete nuclear reaction, so that reaction products would be less accessible to groundwater attack.
+At the natural nuclear fission site discovered at the Oklo mine in Gabon, where nuclear fission reactions occurred 1.7 billion years ago, fission products have moved less than three meters.
+This minimal movement is attributed possibly more to retention within the uraninite crystal structure than to actual insolubility or sorption by moving groundwater.
+The uraninite crystals at Oklo are better preserved than those in spent fuel rods, likely due to the incomplete nuclear reactions that make the reaction products less vulnerable to groundwater.

-Horizontal drillhole disposal describes proposals to drill over one kilometer vertically, and two kilometers horizontally in the earth’s crust, for the purpose of disposing of high-level waste forms such as spent nuclear fuel, Caesium-137, or Strontium-90.
-After the emplacement and the retrievability period, drillholes would be backfilled and sealed.
-A series of tests of the technology were carried out in November 2018 and then again publicly in January 2019 by a U.S. based private company.
-The test demonstrated the emplacement of a test-canister in a horizontal drillhole and retrieval of the same canister.
-There was no actual high-level waste used in this test.
+The horizontal drillhole disposal method involves drilling over one kilometer vertically and two kilometers horizontally into the earth’s crust to dispose of high-level waste forms such as spent nuclear fuel and specific isotopes like caesium-137 or strontium-90.
+Following placement and a period of retrievability, the drillholes would be sealed.
+In 2018 and again in 2019, a US-based private company conducted tests demonstrating the emplacement and retrieval of a test canister in a horizontal drillhole, though no actual high-level waste was used in these tests.